feroult/yawp/README.md

 Here you can find the complete [__YAWP!__ Guides](http://yawp.io/guides).

-If you want a hands-on tutorial to start with, try the [Todo App List Tutorial](http://yawp.io/guides/tutorials/todo-list-app).
+If you want a simple hands-on tutorial to start with, try the [Todo App List Tutorial](http://yawp.io/guides/tutorials/todo-list-app).

 ## IRC